CNN TV

 OK I'll moderate.
 The new ad for John McCain featuring Brittany and Paris brings to min questions regarding the kind of people he is willing to hire to get his message across.

-Jim in Puyallup July 30th, 2008 3:03 pm ET
+July 30, 2008 at 3:03 pm |

 I'm packing right now!!!
 Thanks Jack!!!!!